500 N Bipropellant European Apogee Motor (EAM)

-Astrium's Lampoldshausen team is developing an all European 500 N apogee motor for large GEO-platforms.
+The Lampoldshausen team Airbus Space Systems is developing an all European 500 N apogee motor for large GEO-platforms.

 The motor's development is in conjunction with the European Space Agency and supported by the German National Space Agency DLR.
 The advanced, high performance apogee motor will be produced from all European components and will thus be an all European product and has therefore been dubbed the European Apogee Motor (EAM).

 The EAM operates with MMH (Monomethyl Hydrazine) and MON (Mixed Oxides of Nitrogen) propellants.

 The motor is designed with complete interface versatility for use in the propulsion systems of the existing platforms, SpaceBus and Eurostar, as well as of the future large European platform AlphaBus.

 The engine is being developed with the objective of providing the best performance in its class world-wide, with an Isp greater than 325 seconds.

 The EAM consists of the following major assemblies:

 - Combustion chamber with expansion Nozzle.

 - Propellant flow control valve (Fuel and Oxidizer).

 - Trim Orifices